Firelights99/firelightsygo/README.md

 ## 📄 License

 This project is created for educational and demonstration purposes.
-All content related to Firelight Sygo TCG is property of the respective owners.
+All content related to Firelights YGO TCG is property of the respective owners.

 ## 📞 Contact